 If you want to learn how to compute your Meralco bill, you should know that the type, quantity, and quality of your appliances can greatly affect your consumption rates.

-If you know which appliances you’re using the most at home and their condition, you’ll have a good idea of how much your bill would be each month.
+- Quality - Did you know that an older appliance consumes more electricity[5] than a newer model?
+Every appliance loses its energy efficiency as it ages.
+If you know which appliances you use the most at home and their condition, you’ll have a good idea of how much your bill would be each month.

-Learn How to Read Your Electric Meter
+How to Read Your Electric Meter

-Your electric meter plays a critical role in learning how to compute Meralco bill.
+Your electric meter plays a critical role in learning how to compute your Meralco bill.
 Meralco uses your meter readings for the previous month and the present month to determine your total electricity usage in kilowatts per hour (kWh), which is the basis for computing your monthly bill.

 Why bother reading your meter yourself?
 Even if Meralco has trained meter readers who can do the job accurately, being able to read your electric meter lets you keep track of your power consumption to ensure that your household isn't consuming too much electricity.